Conformal duality of the nonlinear Schr\"odinger equation: Theory and applications to parameter estimation

 with

 the new roots

 and $A/C \neq \sigma_j$.
-In general the conformal character of the transformation maps straight lines to circles and vice versa such that the new and original roots will always lie on a straight line or a circle.
-By choosing a specific set of coefficients $A, B, C$ and $D$ Eq.~\eqref{eq:supp:polynom_equation_quartic} can be used to relate two different solutions of the cubic-quintic NLSE as illustrated in Fig.~\ref{fig:1}.
+In general the conformal character of the transformation maps straight lines to circles and vice versa such that the new and original roots will always lie on a straight line or a circle in the complex density plane.
+By choosing a specific set of coefficients $A, B, C$ and $D$ Eq.~\eqref{eq:supp:polynom_equation_quartic} can be used to relate any two solutions of the cubic quintic NLSE with the same cross-ration $k^2$ as illustrated in Fig.~\ref{fig:1}.

-Moreover, the quartic polynomial can conformally be reduced to a cubic polynomial, describing the cubic NLSE, by mapping one of the outer roots to plus or minus infinity as shown in Fig.~\ref{fig:2}.
+Moreover, the quartic polynomial can conformally be reduced to a cubic polynomial, describing the cubic NLSE, by mapping one of the roots to infinity as shown in Fig.~\ref{fig:2}.
 In this case $A/C$ needs to be equal to the value of the root to be mapped.
-If for instance the first root $\sigma_1$ is mapped to minus infinity ($A/C = \sigma_1$) the resulting differential equation can be written as
+If, for instance, the first root $\sigma_1$ is mapped to infinity ($A/C = \sigma_1$) the resulting differential equation can be written as

 with

 Here we have introduced the density $\rho$ the of the cubic NLSE as to distinguish between the various cases.